sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Projects/Data
 +++++++++++++++++

-As regards the projects, the admin user can do the following:
+As for projects, the admin user can do the following:

-- View all the projects which admin user belongs.
+* View all the projects to which the admin user belongs.
-- View the executions of all the workflows which admin user belongs.
+* View the executions of all workflows to which the admin user belongs.
-- View the executions of all the analytical apps which admin user belongs.
+* View the executions of all analytical apps to which the admin user belongs.
-- Create analytics app in project which admin user belongs.
+* Create analytics apps in projects to which the admin user belongs.

 Deleting Users/Groups
 ++++++++++++++++++++

-In Fire Insights, users cannot be deleted.
-Users can be made inactive.
-Groups can be deleted.
+* **User Deactivation:** In Fire Insights, users cannot be deleted but can be made inactive.
+* **Group Deletion:** Groups can be deleted as needed.